 Some of the old gravestones are quite lavish.
 Take this one for example, with its sculpted sailboats.
 The plot belongs to Alexander Shaw, the 2nd Baron Craigmyle.
 He was a lawyer and Scottish Liberal Party politician who fought in the Battle of the Somme during the First World War.

 Of course there are less ostentatious graves aplenty, although just a glance at the headstones reveals them to be every bit as touching.

 It’s clear that a lot of love and care has gone into the graveyard.
 The lawn is spotless and there are well tended flowerbeds and lush plant life running along the perimeter.
 This charming stone bench, with neighbouring birdhouse, is one of several peaceful spots.
 Just take a seat and gaze out across the church and its resting residents.

-Before driving off, we took some time to wander down to the riverbank.
+Before driving off, we wandered down to the riverbank on the other side of the road.
 This really is a gorgeous section of The River Tweed, meandering between Selkirk and Peebles.

 Christmas at Caddonfoot Parish Church.

 December 2019.
 My travel plans have been changing a lot recently.
 I had expected to celebrate Christmas out in Asia.
 However, after a string of bad luck and false starts, I finally decided to see the festive period out in Scotland with family.
 As a result, I got to make amends for not seeing the inside of the church back on that May afternoon.